 The minimum frequency I could run the CPU at is 2 MHz — while the UART can run in a 4x-sampling high-speed mode, its peripheral clock is the instruction clock of the processor; not the system oscillator speed — and the PIC24 is a 2T architecture, necessitating a 2 MHz system oscillator speed to achieve a 250 kbps baud for the UART receiver.

 The PIC24 is an expensive microcontroller, but provides good per-cycle performance, and decent low-power operation.
-I wouldn’t recommend using this particular variant in designs, but larger, more modern parts may be useful to applications that need good sleep support.
+I wouldn’t recommend using this particular variant in designs, but larger, more modern parts may be useful to applications that need good sleep-mode power consumption while waking up for duty-cycle processing.
 But even staying inside the Microchip umbrella, it’s hard not to look at the PIC32MM parts, which offers similar performance, even lower power consumption in run-mode, and better peripheral options for the same cost.